studywysc/studywysc.github.io/docs/_docs/resiliency.md

 ### Channels and Purpose

 The easiest part of Wysc to copy is the channels we have.
 We aren't shy about our channels -- after all, most of the ideas for the channel names and purposes have come from our need of serving our community.
-Wysc's server setup, however, is substantially more complex and involves many features at work.
+Wysc's server setup behind the scenes, however, is substantially more complex and involves many features that work in tandem.

 **We believe that the way members, roles, and channel permissions interact with each other in Wysc is a distinct part of the Wysc experience, that this experience is difficult to replicate without assistance, and that any attempt to fraudulently replicate Wysc without proper implementation of this experience would be inferior.**